Alberto Franceschini: Biography

 Franceschini was born in Reggio Emilia into a communist family.
 His father had been arrested for anti-fascist activities in the 1930s, and his grandfather was one of the founders of the Italian Communist Party.
 At a young age he became a member of the Italian Communist Youth Federation.

 The Red Brigades were formed in the second half of 1970 as a result of the merger of Renato Curcio's Proletarian Left and a radical student and worker group.
 They went completely underground and organized the Red Brigades and spent the next three years, from 1972 to 1975, engaging in a series of bombings and kidnappings of prominent figures.
-Franceschini was captured and imprisoned for setting up an armed band, setting up a subversive association and kidnapping in 1974.
+Franceschini was captured and imprisoned for setting up an armed band, setting up a subversive association responsible for many killings and kidnapping in 1974.
 He was released in 1992.

+He appeared in a BBC documentary about Operation Gladio in June 1992.

+Franceschini died in Milan on 11 April 2025, at the age of 77.